status-im/help.status.im/docs/en/status-communities/configure-channel-notifications.md

     1. From the settings sidebar click :desktop-notification: Notifications & Sounds.

 !!! info
     You can customise your channel notifications.
-For more information, check out [your Status notification guide][] and [configure your notifications settings][]
+For more information, check out [your Status notification guide][your-status-notification-guide] and [configure your notifications settings][configure-your-notification-settings]

 --8<-- "includes/urls-en.txt"